2Day FM: 2010s

-Mike Christian returned to broadcasting in February 2013.
-Mel Greig, however, received counselling for depression, never went back on air, and quit her job with the station after a year.
-It was reported that she had objected to the broadcast but was overruled by station managers.

 Departure of Kyle Sandilands and Jackie O

 In November 2013, breakfast team of Kyle Sandilands and Jackie O announced their departure from the station and the network.
 Whilst they were present at 2Day FM, the station held the number 1 FM breakfast show for 52 radio surveys in a row, and kept the station as the number 1 FM station in Sydney.
 Hours after the duo finished their final show at 2Day FM, rival Australian Radio Network announced the pair would be moving to a new look Mix 106.5.
 On 8 December, ARN announced the station would rebrand as KIIS 106.5, with Kyle Sandilands and Jackie O on breakfast.

 Since the departure of Kyle Sandilands and Jackie 'O' Henderson in 2013, the station has plummeted from being the top rating commercial FM station to the bottom with an audience share of just 4 per cent – having been as low as 2.8 per cent.
 The replacement breakfast shows have never managed to improve ratings.
 The Kyle & Jackie O show on KIIS 106.5 has surged on, often competing with WSFM Jonesy and Amanda for the number 1 FM breakfast show.

 In August 2014, Mel B left the then breakfast team (Merrick Watts, Jules Lund and Sophie Monk) coming to the end of her six-month contract.

 In November 2014, a 30-second ad on 2Day FM in breakfast cost $850 and in drive cost $700 (with 2Day FM holding a 3.3% and 4.3% share, respectively, in these slots at the time).